Jubatian/rrpge-spec/specs/kcall.rst

 The return value provides the properties of the device queried.
 It is composed of the following fields:

-- bit    15: 0
-- bit 12-14: Input device type; 0: not available
+- bit 12-15: Input device type.
-- bit    11: Provides text input if set (if 12-14 are nonzero)
-- bit    10: Touch device if set (if 12-14 are nonzero)
+- bit    11: Nonzero indicating the device is available.
-- bit     9: Alternative controller if set.
-- bit     8: Secondary controller if set.
-- bit     7: Tilt compensation may be applied if set.
-- bit  5- 6: 0
+- bit  5-10: 0
 - bit     4: Set if bits 0-3 contain a valid device ID.
-- bit  0- 3: Device ID the alternative maps to or the secondary expands.
+- bit  0- 3: Device ID which this device maps to.

-Input device types (also see the appropriate field of "bin.rpa.rst"):

-- 1: Digital gamepad
-- 2: Pointing device (mouse type devices or touch screens)
-- 3: Analog joystick
-- 4: Steering wheel
-- 5: Tilt sensor

 If the device is not available, the return value is zero.
-Only device 0 may be a touch device.
-This bit is normally clear (0) for any other device (devices 1-15), however it may be set if the device is an alternative controller mapping to device 0 or a secondary expanding device 0.

-If neither alternative nor secondary controllers are requested in the Application Header (see "bin_rpa.rst"), the input device type always matches that of requested if it is available.
-Bits 10 and 11 may only be set in accordance with the application's respective properties (field 0xBC1 in the Application Header, bits 10 and 11).
+Only device types allowed in the Application Header (see "bin_rpa.rst") may be returned.

+If bit 4 is set, it indicates that de device maps to the same physical device as an another, and that another device is a more accurate representation (for example a device type of digital gamepad may map to a keyboard).

 For more on the behavior and handling of input devices, see "inputdev.rst".